The Noisy Universe: Introduction

 \section{Introduction}

 The equations of motion (EoMs) which describe the evolution of cosmic inhomogeneities are spatially homogeneous partial differential equations (PDEs).
-It is well known that non-linearities in such PDEs couple different spatial scales (wavenumbers), while for linear PDEs different spatial scales evolve independently.
+It is well known that non-linearities in such PDEs couple different spatial scales (wavenumbers), whereas for linear PDEs different spatial scales evolve independently.
 In early universe cosmology, the inhomogeneities are extremely small, $\sim10^{-5}$, and non-linear terms in the EoMs are even smaller, $\sim10^{-10}$.
-However this does not mean that non-linearities are unimportant or even that they are not dominant on some spatial scales (wavenumbers).
-With the appropriate parameterization of cosmic inhomogeneities, parameterizations which obey PDEs, the inhomogeneities on very large super-horizon scales are very small so that non-linear mode coupling between very small and very large scales which rapidly ``spill power'' from small to large scales and generate the dominant sources of power on the largest scales.\footnote{In the language of scattering, such large scale spillage can be described by $\vec{k}_1+\vec{k}_2\rightarrow\vec{k}$ when $|\vec{k}|\ll|\vec{k}_1|,\,|\vec{k}_2|$.} This power generically has a spectrum of white noise, and this effect we refer to as large scale white noise (LSWN).
-This phenomena is described in both general and detailed terms in Paper I~\cite{PaperI}.
+However, this does not mean that non-linearities are unimportant or that they cannot dominate on some spatial scales (wavenumbers).
+With the appropriate parameterization of cosmic inhomogeneities --- parameterizations which obey PDEs --- the inhomogeneities on very large super-horizon scales are very small.
+Consequently, non-linear mode coupling between very small and very large scales can rapidly ``spill power'' from small to large scales and generate the dominant contribution to the power spectrum on the largest scales.\footnote{In the language of scattering, such large scale spillage can be described by $\vec{q}_1+\vec{q}_2\rightarrow\vec{q}$ when $|\vec{q}|\ll|\vec{q}_1|,\,|\vec{q}_2|$.} This power generically has a white noise spectrum and contributes no super-horizon correlations.
+We refer to this phenomenon as large-scale white noise (LSWN), and it is described in both general and detailed terms in Paper I~\cite{PaperI}.

-While mode coupling of cosmic inhomogeneities has been considered previously, this generic LSWN phenomena has not been previously recognized, perhaps for a variety of reasons: 1) the scale of the relevant non-linearities and the scale where LSWN manifests are typically separated by 9 orders of magnitude, which makes it hard to ``see''; 2) lore about conserved quantities - while mode coupling to large scales is suppressed for conserved quantities, the quantities which describe curvature inhomogeneities have no corresponding conservation laws to prevent the generation of LSWN; 3) lore about causality - while causality will prevent the generation of spatial correlations on super-horizon scales, such correlations are not required for LSWN.
-Indeed, the definition of pure white noise is that it has zero spatial correlations.
+While mode coupling of cosmic inhomogeneities has been considered previously, this generic LSWN phenomenon has not been previously recognized, perhaps for a variety of reasons: 1) the scale of the relevant non-linearities and the scale where LSWN manifests are typically separated by 9 orders of magnitude, which makes it hard to discern; 2) lore about conserved quantities --- while mode coupling to large scales is suppressed for conserved quantities, the quantities which describe curvature inhomogeneities have no corresponding conservation laws to prevent the generation of LSWN; 3) lore about causality --- while causality forbids the generation of spatial correlations on super-horizon scales, such correlations are not required for LSWN.
+Indeed, by definition, pure white noise has zero spatial correlations.